Epoetin Alfa use while Breastfeeding

 Summary of Use during Lactation

+The excretion of exogenous epoetin alfa (recombinant human erythropoietin; EPO) in breastmilk has not been studied.
 Erythropoietin is a normal component of human milk.
-The excretion of exogenous epoetin alfa (recombinant human erythropoietin; EPO) in breastmilk has not been studied.
-Although some studies have shown an improve response of postpartum anemia when EPO was used with iron therapy, current consensus is that EPO has no clinically important effect on the increase in hemoglobin concentration over iron alone.
+Although some studies have shown an improve response of postpartum anemia when epoetin alfa was used with iron therapy, current consensus is that epoetin alfa has no clinically important effect on the increase in hemoglobin concentration over iron alone.
 No adverse reactions were reported in the breastfed infants of mothers who received epoetin alfa.
 Based on theoretical considerations, the manufacturer recommends avoiding the use of epoetin alfa multiple-dose vials for lactating women because of its benzyl alcohol content and to avoid breastfeeding for 2 weeks after a dose that contains benzyl alcohol.
 No special precautions are required during breastfeeding if mothers receive epoetin alfa from a single-use vial without preservatives.

 Effects in Breastfed Infants